AntoninoIemmolo/AntoninoIemmolo/README.md

 I am actively seeking my first professional opportunity as a **Junior Software Developer**.
 I'm particularly interested in roles that allow me to work on **challenging projects**, learn from **industry experts**, and contribute within a collaborative and growth-oriented environment.

-I am open to internship opportunities or entry-level positions where I can apply my skills and actively contribute to a team's success.
+I am open to internship opportunities or entry-level positions where I can apply my skills and actively contribute to impactful achievements.

 ---

 ### 🤝 Let's Connect!

-If my profile interests you or you have any questions/opportunities, feel free to reach out!
+If my profile interests you or you have any questions/opportunities, feel free to contact me via Linkedin.
 I'm always happy to expand my network and discuss technology.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/antonino-iemmolo-511705268)